Yuukinaesa/LandmarkClassification-JupyterNotebook/README.md

 # LandmarkClassification-JupyterNotebook

-This application was built for users with low to medium-specification smartphones, aiming to enhance performance without buying a new smartphone and with free customization to enhance the visual.
+This application was developed to promote Indonesian tourism, and you can also add a new landmark by training the image.

  Example:
 ![landmarkjupyter](landmarkjupyter.png)